When you’re in the market for a new bathtub, the sheer number of choices can make your head spin. How does one come to a decision?

 A corner tub may allow for more bathing room in some spaces, especially unusually-shaped bathrooms.

 Many tubs may be mounted over or under.
-Here’s the same tub shown in both mounts:
+Here’s the same model shown in both mounts:

-Take your lifestyle and needs into account when choosing your tub.
+Take your lifestyle and needs into account when choosing your bathtub.
 Some points to consider:

 - If you enjoy soaking with a partner, opt for a two-person tub so there’s enough room for both of you.

-- If you prefer showers to baths and are working on a limited budget, choose a tub without all the bells and whistles or forgo the tub altogether (if you have one in another bathroom)
+- If you prefer showers to baths and are working on a limited budget, choose a tub without all the bells and whistles or forgo it altogether (if you have one in another bathroom)

-- If you are a frequent bather and/or desire a spa-like experience, conversely, splurge: pick a full-featured tub with the options that will most enhance your baths (aromatherapy, multimedia capabilities, lights, pillows…)
+- If you are a frequent bather and/or desire a spa-like experience, conversely, splurge: pick a full-featured model with the options that will most enhance your baths (aromatherapy, multimedia capabilities, lights, pillows…)